YukiHoshino0203/KokoroSystem/README.md

 ## Call for Academic Collaboration

-**This theoretical framework urgently requires research succession to prevent theoretical obsolescence.**
+**This theoretical framework would benefit greatly from collaborative succession to avoid theoretical stagnation.**

-**Needed Collaborations:**
+**Encouraged Collaborations:**
 - Neuroscience research teams for empirical validation
 - Primate research institutes for consciousness experiments
 - AI research institutions for implementation verification
 - Philosophy of mind scholars for theoretical refinement

+**Contact for Collaboration:**
-**Contact for Research Succession:** neon011hoshino [at] gmail [dot] com
+neon011hoshino [at] gmail [dot] com

-**Timeline Criticality:** Without institutional succession within 12 months, these frameworks risk theoretical obsolescence as the field advances.
+**Recommended Timeline:**
+Timely collaboration is recommended to ensure these frameworks remain aligned with ongoing advances in AI and neuroscience.

 ---